The CFA® Exams

 Along with the CFA charter exam's nerve-racking nature, there is uncertainty surrounding your chances of passing given that the MPS is unknown.
 So, what is the best method to increase your chances of passing?
 The answer is simple: Confidence and passing results come from proper preparation.
 The difference between passing and failing is in the quality of the CFA exam prep content you use and the study plan around it.

-Practicing with a world-class, comprehensive online-learning platform is the key to better results.
+Practicing with a world-class, comprehensive online learning platform is the key to better results.
 Candidates are not specialists in all topics covered, even with an advanced finance degree.
 As a result, each candidate has several knowledge gaps that can be filled by self-study and repetition.
 Reading detailed answers to CFA exam practice problems is a handy tool for swiftly grasping challenging concepts holding you back.
 The curriculum is extensive, yet the principles are understandable.
 Allow adequate time to study the curriculum thoroughly, keep involved with the content, incorporate high levels of practice, and include time to review immediately before the exam.

-UWorld's team of professionals includes CFA charterholders who have extensive experience in teaching and creating content specific to the CFA exam, as well as financial training.
-Some members of our team even have experience in developing the CFA exam itself.
+UWorld's team of professionals includes CFA charterholders who have extensive experience in teaching, and creating content specific to the CFA exam, as well as financial training.
+Some of our team members even have experience in developing the CFA exam itself.
 By choosing UWorld, you can benefit from the knowledge and expertise of these professionals as you work to understand the expectations of the CFA exam and develop a plan to succeed.

 Our smart flashcards "hack your brain" by repeating complicated topics at strategically timed intervals using spaced repetition.